valeriodid/sfi-warmup-cache/README.md

     "platform": "AWS or SFDC"
 }
 ```
-`fileCSV`: Your CSV File
+`fileCSV`: Your CSV File.

-`catalogCode`: Catalog Code you will use for the getOffers APIs
+`catalogCode`: Catalog Code you will use for the getOffers APIs.

-`concurrentRequests`: Number of concurrent requests will be processed every each block
+`concurrentRequests`: Number of concurrent requests will be processed every each block.

-`limit`: Number of file rows will be processed
+`limit`: Number of file rows will be processed.

-`platform` : Name of platform you want to direct integrate with your calls. `AWS` or `SFDC`
+`platform` : Name of platform you want to direct integrate with your calls. `AWS` or `SFDC`.

 ###  CSV Example File